Novel: Work in Progress

 Can Ray, his family, and this newly freed slave navigate the corridors of bitter animosity from the people of their two countries, attempts on their lives from both sides of the Pacific, and bungling government bureaucracy, to uncover the deep Chinese secrets that have come to entwine their lives?

 Genre: Historical Fiction

-Summary: An American businessman is sent to China and presented with two gifts he doesn't want
+Summary: An American is sent to China and given two gifts he doesn't want